dijkstracula/website/content/about.md

 methods to concurrent and distributed systems.

-Prior to joining UT, I lived in beautiful [Oakland, CA](https://localwiki.org/oakland/), where I hacked on low-level systems at some companies that you may have heard of.
-Outside of Silicon Valley, I worked as a software developer for [MSR NYC](https://www.microsoft.com/en-us/research/theme/ai-for-systems/) and served as a sessional lecturer at [Macewan University](https://www.macewan.ca/academics/academic-departments/computer-science/)
+Prior to joining UT, I lived in beautiful [Oakland, CA](https://localwiki.org/oakland/), where I hacked on low-level systems and infrastructure at some companies that you may have heard of.
+Outside of industry, I worked as a contract software developer for [MSR NYC](https://www.microsoft.com/en-us/research/theme/ai-for-systems/) and served as a sessional lecturer at [Macewan University](https://www.macewan.ca/academics/academic-departments/computer-science/)